ShaquilleNathan/AI-Hand-and-Face-Emotion-Detection/README.md

-# AI-Powered Vision System using TensorFlow and Keras
+# Hand and Face Detection using TensorFlow and Keras

 This project demonstrates a computer vision system that integrates **Hand Detection**, **Face Detection**, and **Emotion Recognition** using **Python**, **TensorFlow**, and **Keras**.
 It utilizes live camera input to detect facial expressions and count raised fingers using landmark estimation.